ChrisDorner1/Regex/README.md

   ## Installation

-  Go to the GitHub page click the "<code>" button and select the "download zip" option
+  Go to the GitHub page click the "code" button and select the "download zip" option

   ## Usage